RPCSX/rpcsx/.github/readme.md

 `--trace`

-You can redirect all log messages to a file by appending following to command:
+You can redirect all log messages to a file by appending this command:

 `&>log.txt`